riklus/win10install-onusb/README.md

 ### Once the installation began, can I leave the pc alone for the night?

 Yes.
-The script it's made that once the installation ends it will automatically shutdown the pc.
+The script it's made that once the installation ends it will automatically shutdowns the pc.

 ### Why did you do it?